Marissa is the writer of ThePracticalMommy and the blog Mommy Knows What's Best. She is a stay-at-home mom to four and was a teacher.

 As many of 90% of all pregnant women will get a few (or more!) stretch marks.
 The rest most likely had a mother who never had stretch marks or just have incredibly elastic skin.
 For the rest of us, though, stretch marks are an inevitable part of pregnancy.

 What are they exactly?
 Stretch marks look like pink, purple, or red squiggly lines on the skin that occur when the top layer of skin tissue stretches enough that it tears.
 These lines can be itchy or may come with bumps along with itchiness.
 After the birth of the baby, these lines will fade and not look as severe as they did during pregnancy.

 Stretch marks with itchy bumps most often occur on the abdomen, where most of the skin stretching occurs.
 These are called pruritic urticarial papules and plaques of pregnancy (PUPPP) or polymorphic eruption of pregnancy (PEP).
 Even though both of these conditions sound severe, they are not serious and will, like the other stretch marks fade over time, even though they may require some extra treatment.

 To avoid getting too many stretch marks, maintain a healthy diet with plenty of Vitamin C, use a healthy amount of cocoa butter or moisturizing cream, and keep your pregnancy weight gain steady.
 These won't keep you from getting any stretch marks at all, but they'll certainly help.

 Acne During Pregnancy

 As if stretch marks weren't enough, our pregnancy hormones add another fun skin condition to the mix: acne.
-Yes, acne, the dreaded skin conditions of all teens, will take over your now pregnant skin as well.
-Funny part is that the acne and oily skin you may now see on your face (or elsewhere) is what those hilarious non-pregnant people may call part of 'the pregnancy glow'.
+Yes, acne, the skin condition that all teens dread, will take over your now pregnant skin as well.
+The funny part is that the acne and oily skin you may now see on your face (or elsewhere) is what those hilarious non-pregnant people may call part of 'the pregnancy glow'.